ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 Most of the work done by the IOCs for the various FINS PLCs at ISIS consists of reading and writing to various places in the memory of that particular PLC.
 Some IOCs also perform some internal logic.

+The manuals referenced on this page can be found on the shares drive, in Manuals\OMRON_FINS_PLCs.
+There you can also find the images on this page.

 The Omron FINS is a PLC controlled via a driver first written at Diamond, see [here](https://github.com/ISISComputingGroup/EPICS-FINS).
 The IOC works by loading an instrument specific `FINS_01.cmd` in `configurations/fins`, which will load an instrument specific `db` from `ioc/master/FINS/db`.
 The dbs in here are usually created from a number of templates matching specific memory addresses to PVs.
 This is the case because PLCs used for different applications have different things stored in their memory, and to read/write various pieces of data the IOC needs to know the exact memory address for that data.
 Each individual PLC has its own memory map, which shows what memory address stores what thing, and each specific IOC is based on that.

 Currently the following specific FINS PLC installations are supported in IBEX: